Alice the 101st: Characters

 Ranked first for the entrance examination.
-Though he looks very serious when playing his violin, most of time he's seen with an entirely different personality.
-Alice commented that he's a space case, sleeping in weird places, not proper and hardly making sense when he talks.
-Max is no good remembering people's names but he manages to remember Alice's.
+Though he looks very serious when playing his violin, most of the time he's seen with an entirely different personality.
+Alice commented that he's a space case, sleeping in weird places, not proper, and hardly making sense when he talks.
+Max is no good at remembering people's names but he manages to remember Alice's.
 He was nice enough to help Alice with his song for his periodic concert.
 Max seems to somehow be related to Victor.
 Victor comments that Max's technique is number one, but his sound sounds empty.